Medium Access for Multi-Cell ISAC Through Scheduling of Radar and Communication Tasks: Task Scheduling Strategy

 \section{Task Scheduling Strategy}

 In this section, we introduce a task scheduling strategy with two objectives: 1) find \glspl{bs}' scan patterns, \emph{i.e.}, the selection of beamforming vector from the codebook, guaranteeing the radar operational requirements by mitigating inter-cell interference; and, 2) allocate time for communication, search, and tracking subframes to improve resource efficiency.
-The proposed strategy comprises a three-step algorithm that obtains the radar scan patterns and subframe allocation in order of task priority: a)~tracking; b)~communication; c)~search.
-Tracking has the highest priority because of its time sensitivity, as delayed probing may cause a missed target or a large estimation error.
-Then, communication follows to ensure a minimal level of radar-communication coexistence under severe resource constraints.
+The proposed strategy comprises a three-step algorithm that obtains the radar scan patterns and subframe allocation in order of task priority~\cite{Aubry2024}.
+The proposed solution works regardless of the priority order chosen, which depends on the operational requirements.
+Here, we set tracking to be the highest priority because of its time sensitivity, as delayed probing may cause large estimation errors; then, communication follows to ensure a minimal level of radar-communication coexistence under resource constraints; search has the lowest priority.

 The operational requirements of each task are: for tracking, each \gls{bs} must probe all $N_\text{t}$ targets $\lfloor T_\text{f}R_\text{t} \rfloor$ times per frame, receiving echo signals with a target \gls{sinr} of $\bar{\Gamma}$; for communication, the network must achieve a throughput no less than $\bar{S}$; for search, each \gls{bs} must scan the entire cell area with detection probability at least $\bar{P}^\text{d}$.
 Thus, ($N_\text{t},R_\text{t},\bar{\Gamma},\bar{S},\bar{P}^\text{d})$ form the inputs to the task scheduling algorithm.